-SACE Stage 2 Chemistry
+SACE STAGE 2 CHEMISTRY

+Faculty Area Sciences

+Credits 20 (full year)

-Prerequisites Grade C-in a Stage 1 Chemistry
+Prerequisites Grade C-in Stage 1 Chemistry

 The study of Stage 2 Chemistry builds on the concepts introduced in Stage 1 Chemistry, focusing on applications of chemical concepts to industrial and biological systems.
 The opportunity is provided for you to develop your inquiry skills and examine how parameters can be modified to produce the most efficient, economical and green materials for our future world.